GrantCulbertson/BelizeSolarProject/README.md

   - overall metrics on the entire system
 - a set of sub pages for each school

+Our pages must:
+- A line graph of for a schools output for the current day
+- A line graph of for a schools output for and selected date (you can use a bootstrap date selector)
+- A composit line graph showing ALL the schools, with a different color line for each school, for the current day.
+- A hour-by-hour bar graph for today, or a given day.
+- A hour by hour graph on the main page showing the sum of all the watts from all the schools.
+- A stacked bar graph like above, only each element in each stack is a different school
+- Our own graph (we should make a map)

 It should be nice looking, and include buttons and/or pull down menus to navigate.

 ## Install and run